alvin-tosh/alvin-tosh/README.md

 - 👀 I’m interested in Programming, cybersecurity and game development and testing.

-- 🔭 Currently working on learning and mastering UNITY engine
+- 🔭 Currently working on learning and mastering Threat analysis and Triaging with SIEM

 - 🌱 Currently learning Malware Analysis, reverse engineering and Threat Hunting; as well as UNITY Engine.

 - 👯 Looking to collaborate on projects ie. Cyber security, Web and Game Dev and Design and review.

-- 🤔 Looking for help with Cyber Security and Game Development with UNITY and CORE..
+- 🤔 Looking for help with Cloud security and Pentesting..

 - 💬 Ask me about Application Design, Development and Offensive Security.